Danzy Senna: Brooklyn and career

+Return to California

+She left New York in 2005 for Southern California, where she has lived since.
+She teaches at the University of Southern California, and has written novels, memoirs, and essays.

+She is married to the novelist Percival Everett.
+They have two sons and live near Los Angeles.

 Works

 Caucasia

 Senna's first novel, Caucasia (1998), is narrated by a young biracial girl, Birdie Lee, who is taken into the political underground by her mother, and forced to live under an assumed identity.
 The coming of age story follows Birdie's struggle for identity and her search for the missing parts of her family.
 The novel received the Book of the Month Club's Stephen Crane Award for First Fiction, was nominated for the Orange Prize for Fiction, and won the Alex Award from the American Library Association.
 It was also longlisted for the International Dublin Literary Award and was named a Los Angeles Times "Best Book of the Year".
-Caucasia, a national bestseller, has been translated into ten languages.
-When Senna published Caucasia, her father called to demand a loan.
+Caucasia, a national bestseller, has been translated into twelve languages.

 Symptomatic

 Her second novel, Symptomatic (2004), is a psychological thriller narrated by an unnamed young woman who moves to New York City for what promises to be a dream job – a prestigious fellowship writing for a respected magazine.
 The narrator feels displaced, however, and is unsure of how she fits into the world around her.
 She becomes the object of an older woman's attention after they bond over their similarly mixed heritage.
 As the older woman's interest turns into obsession, the narrator must figure out what their relationship means to her, even as both of their lives seem to spiral out of control.